 Top 5 Features of the Which50 Platform

-The Which50 platform is a constantly evolving digital communications platform specifically designed for companies in highly-regulated sectors like Financial Services, Telecoms, and Utilities.
+The Which50 platform is a constantly evolving digital customer communications platform specifically designed for companies in highly-regulated sectors like Financial Services, Telecoms, and Utilities.
 In this blog post, we will be running down our list of the Top 5 features of our solution, as of February 2023.
 Press play on the accompanying podcasts to learn more or find us on Spotify or Apple Podcasts at ‘Which50 Works’.

 Starting us off at Number 5 in our countdown is a combination of the scheduling features within Which50 – Throttling and Approval.